Corning Incorporated (GLW) upgraded Issued by Wall Street Gurus

 Barclays gave a rating of “Overweight” to GLW, setting the target price at $44 in the report published on January 14th of the current year.

-Volatility was left at 2.12%, however, over the last 30 days, the volatility rate increased by 1.97%, as shares sank -4.91% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.30% upper at present.
+Volatility was left at 2.14%, however, over the last 30 days, the volatility rate increased by 2.07%, as shares sank -5.22% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.22% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GLW starting from WEEKS WENDELL P, who sale 81,271 shares at the price of $44.00 back on May 27.
-After this action, WEEKS WENDELL P now owns 626,847 shares of Corning Incorporated, valued at $3,575,924 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GLW starting from Ferguson Roger W. Jr., who purchase 1,410 shares at the price of $42.50 back on Jun 03.
+After this action, Ferguson Roger W. Jr. now owns 5,518 shares of Corning Incorporated, valued at $59,925 using the latest closing price.

 Stock Fundamentals for GLW